MariaGarzon/MariaGarzon/README.md

 - :dna: I’m currently finishing my Data Science Certificate with the University of Toronto
 - :woman_scientist: Interested in applying computing science techniques to solve problems in biological and medical science.
-- ⚡ In my free time, I love to play golf, do yoga, hike, read, and make sourdough bread.
+- ⚡ In my free time, I love to

 -->